asteca/ASteCA/docs/index.rst

 ======

-The *Automated Stellar Cluster Analysis* package or **ASteCA** is an open-source tool developed in Python for the analysis of stellar clusters.
+The *Automated Stellar Cluster Analysis* package or **ASteCA** is an open-source tool developed in Python for the analysis of `stellar clusters`_.
 It is designed to determine their structural parameters, membership probabilities, and both intrinsic and extrinsic fundamental properties, including extinction, distance, metallicity, age, binarity, and mass.